BICENTENNIAL TRIBUTE

 SCENE 1

-D: Welcome indeed Dr. Pomposus– I hope you will not find your time with us too harrowing heh heh – what
+D: Welcome indeed, Dr. Pomposus - I hope you will not find your time with us too harrowing heh heh - wouldn't want to aggravate a lurking thrombosis - eh, what?

 D: Yes, well - they are quite sweet little chaps at heart - anyways - just mind that curly-headed monkey Georgie Byron

-D: Not at all – really – great potential that young man – owing to his being related to Scots royalty, so his Mother informs me - often
+D: Tsk!
+Idle gossip - and a dismissal by his peers - truly great potential the younger man - owing to his being related to Scots royalty, so his Mother informs me - often

 Knock on door, a servant delivers a letter

-D(blushing): You may have to excuse me temporarily My dear Doctor – there seems to be some sort of societal breakdown in the common room – please help yourself to the medicinal Sherry
+D(blushing): My dear doctor, you may have to excuse me temporarily - there seems to be some sort of societal breakdown in the common room - please, help yourself to the medicinal Sherry

 D exits, enters common room

-D: I am shocked boys – shocked at threats of novel forms of violence!
+D: I am shocked, boys - shocked to my last pair of silk stockings - at your threats of novel forms of violence!

-B: As King – and out of respect for taking it easy on me – I feel it my duty to my subjects here (the boys shout ‘yay Byron’), and before we burn the school down, to ask why Probus has fill’d your magisterial throne?
+B: Hail Drury! (bows) - as I am now King - and out of respect for taking it easy on me - I feel duty-bound to my subjects here (the boys shout ‘yay Byron’) and before we burn the school down, to ask why Probus has fill’d your magisterial throne?

-D(confidentially): yes, well there is a teacher shortage – despite the fantastic holidays – but yes, he is of narrow brain, yet of a narrower soul and could well enact new-fangled rules and harsh control…
+D(confidentially): Yes, well there is a teacher shortage - most minor divines would rather have a gallstone - but indeed, boys (sighs) - your new Master unfortunately is of narrow brain, yet of a narrower soul and could well enact new-fangled rules and harsh control…

 Chorus - Burn, Burn, Burn!!!

-B: All in good time! – to the matter at hand.
-Are us youth – really - as future rulers, rakes, and ruiners of ancient fortunes – to expect our school to emulate ancient Rome, when it was fast falling to disgrace, and hail a barbarian in Cæsar’s place?
+B: All in good time, my devoted acolytes!
+Drury, to the matter at hand - are us youth - as future rulers, rakes, and ruiners of ancient fortunes - to expect our school to emulate ancient Rome, when it was fast falling to disgrace, and hail a barbarian in Cæsar’s place?

-D: You’ve been at your books young Byron – are you enjoying Gibbon? – fruit cake for your tea (smiles gently)
+D: You’ve been at your books, young Byron - are you enjoying Gibbon? (smiles gently) Would you like fruit cake for your tea, and a fair raid on my bookcase?

 B and D exit